bitburner-official/bitburner-src/src/Documentation/doc/advanced/bitnode_recommendations.md

 ## tl;dr

 Go for BN-1 again for good bonuses.
-BN-5 offers a lot of good stuff too but is a little harder.
+BN-5 offers a lot of good stuff for hackers but is a little harder.

 ## Good early BitNodes